Snow White (franchise)

-Feature films
+Theatrical films

 Snow White and the Seven Dwarfs (1937)

 Snow White and the Seven Dwarfs is a 1937 American animated film produced by Walt Disney Productions and released by RKO Radio Pictures.
-Based on the German fairy tale by the Brothers Grimm, it is the first full-length cel animated feature film and the 1st Disney animated feature film.
+Based on the German fairy tale by the Brothers Grimm, it is the first full-length animated feature film and the first Disney animated feature film.
 In 1989, Snow White and the Seven Dwarfs was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

-Snow White (2024)
+Snow White (2025)

 In late October 2016, a live-action remake of Snow White and the Seven Dwarfs was announced, with Erin Cressida Wilson writing the script and Marc Platt producing.
-The remake expands upon the story of the 1937 film, and includes new songs written by Benj Pasek and Justin Paul.
+The remake expands upon the story of the 1937 film, and includes new songs written by Pasek and Paul.
 By September 2019, Marc Webb signed on to direct the film.
 In June 2021, Rachel Zegler was cast as Snow White and it was also reported that production would begin in 2022.
-The film is scheduled for release on March 22, 2024.
+Filming took place in the United Kingdom from March through July 2022, with additional filming and pick-ups taking place in June 2024.
+The film was released on March 21, 2025.